failsafe-lib/failsafe.dev/policies.md

 ## Failure Handling

-Failsafe [policies][FailurePolicy] determine which execution results or failures to handle and how to handle them.
+Failsafe policies determine which execution [results or failures][FailurePolicy] to handle and how to handle them.
 By default, policies handle any `Exception` that is thrown.
 But policies can also be configured to handle more specific failures or conditions:

 ```java
 policy